awsdocs/aws-cloud9-user-guide/doc_source/sample-typescript.md

 **Note**
 Instead of creating a new run configuration in the IDE, you can also execute this code by running the command ** `node hello.js 5 9` ** from the terminal\.

-## Step 4: Install and Configure the AWS SDK for JavaScript<a name="sample-typescript-sdk"></a>
+## Step 4: Install and Configure the AWS SDK for JavaScript in Node\.js<a name="sample-typescript-sdk"></a>

-You can enhance this sample to use the AWS SDK for JavaScript to create an Amazon S3 bucket, list your available buckets, and then delete the bucket you just created\.
+You can enhance this sample to use the AWS SDK for JavaScript in Node\.js to create an Amazon S3 bucket, list your available buckets, and then delete the bucket you just created\.

-In this step, you install and configure the AWS SDK for JavaScript\.
+In this step, you install and configure the AWS SDK for JavaScript in Node\.js\.
 The SDK provides a convenient way to interact with AWS services such as Amazon S3, from your JavaScript code\.
-After you install the AWS SDK for JavaScript, you must set up credentials management in your environment\.
+After you install the AWS SDK for JavaScript in Node\.js, you must set up credentials management in your environment\.
 The SDK needs these credentials to interact with AWS services\.

-### To install the AWS SDK for JavaScript<a name="w3aac21c37c17b7"></a>
+### To install the AWS SDK for JavaScript in Node\.js<a name="sample-typescript-sdk-install-sdk"></a>

-In a terminal session in the AWS Cloud9 IDE, from the same directory as the `hello.js` file from [Step 3: Run the Code](#sample-typescript-run), run ** `npm` ** to install the AWS SDK for JavaScript\.
+In a terminal session in the AWS Cloud9 IDE, from the same directory as the `hello.js` file from [Step 3: Run the Code](#sample-typescript-run), run ** `npm` ** to install the AWS SDK for JavaScript in Node\.js\.

 ```
 npm install aws-sdk
 ```

 This command adds several folders to the `node_modules` folder from [Step 3: Run the Code](#sample-typescript-run)\.
-These folders contain source code and dependencies for the AWS SDK for JavaScript\.
+These folders contain source code and dependencies for the AWS SDK for JavaScript in Node\.js\.
 For more information, see [Installing the SDK for JavaScript](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/installing-jssdk.html) in the *AWS SDK for JavaScript Developer Guide*\.

-### To set up credentials management in your environment<a name="w3aac21c37c17b9"></a>
+### To set up credentials management in your environment<a name="sample-typescript-sdk-creds"></a>

-Each time you use the AWS SDK for JavaScript to call an AWS service, you must provide a set of credentials with the call\.
-These credentials determine whether the AWS SDK for JavaScript has the appropriate permissions to make that call\.
+Each time you use the AWS SDK for JavaScript in Node\.js to call an AWS service, you must provide a set of credentials with the call\.
+These credentials determine whether the AWS SDK for JavaScript in Node\.js has the appropriate permissions to make that call\.
 If the credentials don't cover the appropriate permissions, the call will fail\.

 In this step, you store your credentials within the environment\.
-To do this, follow the instructions in [Call AWS Services from an Environment](credentials.md), and then return to this topic\.
+To do this, follow the instructions in [Calling AWS Services from an Environment in AWS Cloud9](credentials.md), and then return to this topic\.

 For additional information, see [Setting Credentials in Node\.js](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html) in the *AWS SDK for JavaScript Developer Guide*\.